• Skip to primary navigation

 Yellow Onions

-Probably the most commonly used onion in cooking.
-They have the strongest flavor of the bunch.
-Best used in cooking.
-These onions go great in stews, soups and sauces.
-They are typically stored at room temperature away from direct sunlight.
-Once cut they can be stored in a ziplock bag in the refrigerator.
-With so many recipes that call for Yellow Onions, it's hard to choose a favorite but I would say my Dill Pickle Meatloaf recipe is in my top 3 meatloaf recipes.
+Once cut they can be stored in a ziploc bag in the refrigerator.
+With so many recipes that call for Yellow Onions, it’s hard to choose a favorite but I would say my Dill Pickle Meatloaf recipe is in my top 3 meatloaf recipes.

 yellow onion